 - Fresh Mozzarella: Alternatively, you could use shredded mozzarella or mozzarella pearls.

 - Fresh Basil

 - Balsamic Glaze: I like to use store-bought glaze, but you could also make it yourself by reducing balsamic vinegar and adding honey.

 - Basil Pesto (Optional): I love using my homemade basil pesto sauce over top of these!
-It adds an extra boost of basially-goodness.
+It adds an extra boost of basil-goodness.

 - Spices: I like to sprinkle a little salt, pepper and red pepper flaked on my avocado toast.
 This is to taste and different for everyone.

 - Slice loaf bread into ½ inch slices discarding the ends.
 I like to use french bread or Italian bread.

 - Drizzle or brush both sides of the sliced bread with olive oil, then sprinkle with salt and pepper.

 - Place prepared bread on a large cookie sheet and bake in the oven for 15 minutes flipping halfway through.
 You want them to be golden and toasted, but not burnt.